sqlitecloud/docs/src/pages/docs/commands/set-privilege.md

 ## Description

-The SET PRIVILEGE command is used to grant only specified privileges to a role, previously granted privileges are revoked.
-The **privilege_name** parameter can be a list of comma separated privileges.
+The SET PRIVILEGE command grants only specified privileges to a role.
+Previously granted privileges are revoked.
+The **privilege_name** parameter can be a list of comma-separated privileges.

 ## Return